 May 9th-10th 1969 Denver, Colorado shows TBC (Tour itinerary)

-May 11th 1969 Psychedelic Supermarket, Los Angeles, CA - This probbaly didn't happen as they were out of town.
+May 11th 1969 Psychedelic Supermarket, Los Angeles, CA - This specific gig probbaly didn't happen, as they were out of town unless they returned home for a few days and then went back out again.

 May 16th-17th 1969 Black Dome - Cincinnati, Ohio (Tour itinerary, poster)